THERE’S MORE WHERE THIS CAME FROM…

 Camping on Kilimanjaro

-During the trek, you will camp at a number of sites along the route in twin-share tents, with camping and cooking equipment provided (you'll need to bring your own sleeping bag, or hire one, though).
-You'll also have a mess tent where you'll be served all your meals, and a toilet tent used only by your group.
-Your team of porters will set up and break down camp for you each day.
+During the trek, you will camp at a number of sites along the Rongai Route in twin-share tents, with camping and cooking equipment provided (you'll need to bring your own sleeping bag, or hire one, though).
+You'll also have a mess tent where you'll be served all your meals.
+Your team of porters will set up and break down camp for you each day, so you can save your energy for the trek.

 Upgrades